imccart/homework5/README.md

 # Repo for Econ/HLTH 470 Homework 5

 This is the repository for the fifth (and final!) homework assignment for Econ/HLTH 470.
-Details of the assignment are on our class webpage.